February 19, 2011

 Substance abuse

 Substance abuse takes many different forms, including alcohol, illegal and prescription drugs.
-These drugs may altar a persons mental capacit , alter hormones or one’s physical ability.
-The substance many times become more important then one’s sex drive.
+These drugs may alter a person’s mental capacity, alter hormones, or one’s physical ability.
+The substance many times become more important than one’s sex drive.
 These often become one’s sole purpose of existing.

 Psychological causes